Moving can be a stressful time. Use these tips to help reduce the anxiety and prevent unexpected expense.

 If you are moving and responsible for two properties at the same time – even for a short period - tell your retailer that there will be an overlap in billing.
 When you receive your statement for the two properties, it will likely be larger than your usual monthly bill.

-For more information on a tenant’s rights and responsibilities, please visit the Service Alberta website or see the Residential Tenancies Act (RTA) Handbook for Landlords and Tenants.
+For more information on a tenant’s rights and responsibilities, please see the Residential Tenancies Act (RTA) Handbook for Landlords and Tenants.